virajvchavan/portfolio/src/posts/world-of-charts-1.md

 Here’s an in-depth discussion on the pros and cons of both: <a href="https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/samples/gg193983(v=vs.85)#html5-graphic-technologies" target="_blank">SVG vs canvas: how to choose</a>.
 You don’t need to know this to use any of the libraries, but it’s always good to know how it works underneath in an abstract way.

-In Part 2, we discuss popular client-side JavaScript data-visualization libraries.
+In <a href="/blog/world-of-charts-2/">Part 2</a>, we discuss popular client-side JavaScript data-visualization libraries.

 Thanks for reading!
 Find me at <a href="https://virajc.tech" target="_blank">virajc.tech</a>.